jtlapp/option-help/README.md

 | maxWidth | Column at which to wrap the lines.
 This width includes the margin that leftMarginSize specifies. |
 | autoIndent | Whether to automatically indent wrapped lines to the indentation at which they begin. |

+Wraps the lines of the provided text at the given maximum width and returns the wrapped text as a string.
+Lines are wrapped on the space boundary between words.
+The function optionally automatically indents each wrapped line to the indentation at which the line begins.
+Useful for wrapping help output.

+**Returns**: a string containing the text with all lines wrapped

 ## LICENSE